raganwald/braythwayt.com/_posts/2013-09-20-statistically-speaking.md

 Mind you, I like that the spreadsheet exists!
 In the large, I want there to be action and talk and pitchforks and rioting.
 In the small, I want to personally live a quiet life and not find myself trying to explain to the crowd that I am an outsider and that almost all of my opinions about Ruby and/or Rails are heterodoxy.

 So I'm opting out of speaking at Ruby conferences in 2014.
 It's not like I'm opting out of Ruby or the community, just out of a very narrow activity that I already find stressful.
+And I can't see this being a negative for anyone, it's not like conferences are going to fail if I don't show up.
+I'm not that important.

 So, please go ahead and put on great conferences.
 Please go ahead and do as your conscience dictates to help move the community forward.
 I will be cheering you on...
 From my comfortable seat over here.